anna099/hegel/actualisation/1-ethos.md

 existence with contempt; this is the first time in the *Phenomenology* that 'absolute negativity' is embodied.
-The unhappy consciousness looks for the divine unchangeable on Earth, but finds that the planet is nothing but the grave of God.[^13] The only hope that remains is found in the counsel of the 'priest': a figure who *mediates* between the unhappy self-consciousness and the unchangeable God.[^14] This mediation is what concludes the *Self-Consciousness* chapter and marks the birth of *Reason*.
+The unhappy consciousness looks for the divine unchangeable on Earth, but finds that the planet is nothing but the grave of God.[^13] The only hope that remains is for the subject to surrender their freedom to the counsel and instruction of the 'priest': a figure who *mediates* between the unhappy self-consciousness and the unchangeable God.[^14] This mediation is what concludes the *Self-Consciousness* chapter and marks the birth of *Reason* -- the Reason that, failing to find itself reflected in the world through mere *observation*, now turns to action.

+#### Ethos {#ethos}

+The launch into active reason is a little bewildering, as the subject is no longer a lonely adventurer who occasionally interacts with an Other in the form of a master, a priest, or a criminal; now, 'the *realm of ethical life* opens itself up.'[^15] This is a realm of (some kind of) community: namely, a society of 'individuals in their self-sufficient *actuality*', possessing reason and an awareness of other individuals around them.
+'Ethical life' is *Sittlichkeit*, a central term in Hegel's philosophy, deriving from *Sitte* which can be translated into the Greek term *ethos*.
+Ethical life, for Hegel, can be understood simply as the '**spiritual** *unity* of the essence of those individuals' that make up a society.[^16]